VOLUNTEER ACCOMMODATION AND MEALS

-Volunteers in Ho Chi Minh City are served three meals per day (breakfast, lunch and dinner) at the volunteer dormitory, which are typically Vietnamese and include a wide variety of rice, noodle and soup dishes with plenty of vegetables and fresh herbs.
-Breakfast generally includes toast, spreads, juice, coffee and tea.
+Volunteers in Ho Chi Minh City are served three meals per day (breakfast, lunch and dinner) at the volunteer dormitory, which are typically traditional Vietnamese and includes a wide variety of rice, noodle and soup dishes with plenty of vegetables, meats and fresh herbs.
+Breakfast generally includes toast, spreads, eggs and Vietnamese soup.
 If you have any special dietary requirements, please let us know when you apply for the program so we can make arrangements for you.

 Orientation is taken by our Vietnamese team at the volunteer offices in Ho Chi Minh City.
 Orientation begins on the morning of your chosen start date and runs for the first 5 days of your stay.
 Orientation covers everything you need to know for your volunteer program in Vietnam – Introduction to Vietnam, Vietnamese Customs, Rules and Expectations, Safety, Travel Opportunities in Vietnam, Introduction to your Project and Placement.
 Your orientation week also includes two Vietnamese language lessons, a cooking class, a visit to the War Remnants Museum, Reunification Palace and the famed Cu Chi tunnels.
 The orientation will also give you a chance to meet other volunteers and swap contact details for weekend travel and socializing.